devosoft/Empirical/doc/library/evolve/evolve.md

 ##### Notifying the systematics object of deaths

-You must notify the systematics manager of deaths using the `remove_org` family of functions.
+You must notify the systematics manager of deaths using the {cpp:func}`Systematics::RemoveOrg` family of functions.

 As an example (again, building on the previous examples):